 Cortisol testing is ideally done through methods that measure it unbound, such as in the saliva or dried urine.
 Both can be done at different times throughout the day, providing a more accurate picture of someone's stress response and how it relates to an optimal cortisol curve of highest in the morning and lowest in the evening.
 Serum (blood) testing, on the other hand, measures both bound and unbound but may be complicated with the stress of needles, perhaps leading to false elevation.

-Supplements that help lower cortisol.
+Supplements that help promote normal cortisol levels.*

 Holy basil (Ocimum sanctum) is an adaptogenic herb (meaning it helps normalize endocrine function and promotes a healthy stress response) that contains ocimumosides, which are beneficial for reducing cortisol and glucose and improving neurotransmitter balance.
 B vitamins—especially B12, B9, and B6—are also imperative in modulating our stress response, especially through clearing homocystiene, a source of inflammation and stress, as well as having direct effects on neurotransmitter levels in the brain.
 B vitamins and magnesium, as well as other water-soluble compounds, are likely excreted in times of stress due to increased urges for urination, which means chronic stress may make it more important for us to supplement with these nutrients.
 That being said, while supplements are helpful tools, they can never replace the need for lifestyle changes that help lower cortisol.